DataDog/browser-sdk/developer-extension/README.md

 ### Setting Tab

+> [!IMPORTANT]
-**⚠️Don’t forget to reset everything in the Setting Tab after experimenting.**
+> Don’t forget to reset everything in the Setting Tab after experimenting.

 - **Request Interception**: override the current SDK bundle with local build, or ​​switch between `rum` and `rum-slim` bundles on any site that is using RUM SDK. (note: if the SDK is installed from NPM, this override might not work, as it is still in an experimental stage.)